DevanshuSave/Database/CSE530-hw1/hw5_Description.md

-HW5 is an opportunity to improve or add on to your previous assignments in order to recieve extra credit.[1]
+HW5 is an opportunity to improve or add on to your previous assignments in order to receive extra credit.[1]

 The idea selected is Creating explicit Transaction objects and running multi-threaded transactions.[1]